dcoxnard/elf/README.md

 ## TODO
 - Helpful text for form elements
 - Helpful message when form validation fails
-- Test: that kickoff emailer works with temp token sent
+- Test: that kickoff emailer works with temp pw sent
-- Shape up the email message templates
 - admin-only endpoint to send a beginning-of-round email blast
 - admin-only functionality to (re-)initialize, using previous recipients
 - admin-only functionality to export pairs after the round is over